g-a-v-i-n/unnamednyc/readme.md

 ### Bugs
 - [ ] header appears of the righthand vertical scrollbar
+- [ ] better handling of setting default styles, not in JS preferably

 - [x] gallery removes z-index
 - [x] make menu height smaller so it doesn't cover top of image gallery